 A Steering Committee will take responsibility for the day to day running of the centre.

-The SRC will generate revenue from meeting contributions, donations and recurring subscriptions from supporters.
+The SRC generates revenue from meeting contributions, donations and recurring subscriptions from supporters.